cbeaver-redhatcom/SoCo/roles/ha_cluster/README.md

 # ha_cluster_modified

-An Ansible role for managing High Availability Clustering, customized for Southern Company.
+An Ansible role for managing High Availability Clustering, customized for <redacted>.
 Original READme.md (for ha_cluster) can be found here: https://github.com/linux-system-roles/ha_cluster#readme .
-For Southern Company modifications not found in official ha_cluster documentation, search this page for 'SoCo'.  ha_cluster_modified is not an official role published by Red Hat.
+For <redacted>  modifications not found in official ha_cluster documentation, search this page for 'SoCo'.  ha_cluster_modified is not an official role published by Red Hat.
 It is a customized variation of the ha_cluster role, developed by Cory Beaver for the means of meeting engagement objectives.

 ## Limitations